 If you are getting an unsecured loan, not only will the interest rates be higher, you may not even qualify if the lender feels that you are a risk in other areas.

 Do you have something that you can pledge as security on the loan?
 That may help.

 - Too much debt

 Unfortunately, sometimes you’ve got too much debt to have a consolidation loan.
-This is tied into your income.
+This is tied to your income.
 You may be better suited to seek out other solutions.
 Talk to a credit counsellor about alternative options to pay down debt.

 Who Qualifies for Debt Consolidation Loan?

 Answer: While the concept of debt consolidation sounds great, not everyone is able to use it.
 If you’ve got negative marks on your credit report, you may not qualify for a loan.

 Sometimes a consolidation loan saves you money, but not all debts are able to be included with a debt consolidation loan.
 Typically, credit cards, installment loans, medical and utility bills are able to be consolidated, but secured things (like mortgages) cannot.

 Ready to speak to one of our trained credit counsellors?
 Call us at 1-844-402-3073 and get started with our online debt analysis today.